The complete list of arguments to sendmail is described in detail in Appendix A. Some important arguments are described here.

 An alternative configuration file can be specified using the -C flag; for example,

-Sendmail gives up its setuid root permissions when you use this flag, so it is common to use a publicly writable directory (such as /tmp) as the queue directory (QueueDirectory or Q option) while testing.
+Sendmail gives up its setuid root permissions when you use this flag, so it is common to use a publicly writable directory (such as /tmp) as the spool directory (QueueDirectory or Q option) while testing.

 Many SMTP implementations do not fully implement the protocol.
 For example, some personal computer based SMTPs do not understand continuation lines in reply codes.
 These can be very hard to trace.
 If you suspect such a problem, you can set traffic logging using the -X flag.
 For example,